 A great monument like the Eiffel Tower in Paris is going to have a great history.

-Learn about the $800 design award for the first place entry.
-Read about the 1887 protests by leading authors and writers.
+We were amazed to discover that design award for the first place entry was only $800.
+Learn about the 1887 protests by leading authors and writers trying to stop the tower from being built.
 Marvel at the bungee jumps, parachute jumps, radio signals and balloon launching!

 250 workers.
 2 years 2 months 5 days.
 200,000,000 people.
 300 meters…

-A great monument also has fascinating stories, facts, details and more information than you probably ever need to know!
+A great monument also has fascinating stories, facts, details and more information than you probably ever need to know — but are secretly dying to find out!

 Three different colors of paint?